siddsax/D-Driven-IS/readme.md

 spark-submit --driver-memory {num}g kmeans-save.py HDFSdesc_embeddings.npz {Number of clusters} { Max no of iterations}
 ```

-Finally we need to classify the data points in the cluters using the petrained model.
+Classify the data points in the cluters using the petrained model.
 ```bash
 spark-submit sampling-kmeans.py HDFSdesc_embeddings.npz Final_Output_Clusters/
 ```